-It’s tough to imagine a more comforting and warming dish than a big bowl of chicken soup.
-This meal is a staple of both snow days and sick days for good reason: It’s nourishing, satisfying, and evokes any number of nostalgic memories and positive associations.
+It’s hard to imagine a more warming dish than a big bowl of chicken soup.
+This comfort food is a staple of both winter days and sick days for good reason: It’s nourishing, satisfying, and evokes any number of nostalgic memories and positive associations.

 From a culinary perspective, chicken soup proves an ideal canvas for customization.
-Both professional and amateur chefs can draw inspiration from a plethora of international recipes and can add and subtract spices, herbs, and other flavor agents to suit their own flavor preferences.
-If you’re ready to give this comfort-food MVP a try in your own kitchen, consider the following chef-approved chicken soup advice.
+Both professional and amateur chefs can draw inspiration from a wide selection of international recipes and can add and subtract spices, herbs, and other flavor agents to suit their own flavor preferences.
+If you’re ready to give this comfort-food MVP a try in your own kitchen, consider the following chef-approved chicken soup recipes and advice.

 After making a roast chicken dinner, you’ll likely find yourself with plenty of leftovers, including a full chicken carcass.
 Rather than dumping these bones in the trash, you can repurpose them in a chicken soup recipe, as explained by chef/co-owner Lisabet Summa of Big Time Restaurant Group in South Florida: